carlosrodfern/blog/content/post/techdebt.md

 analyze them.
-The result of the analysis should be a consolidation and prioritization of the TD issues, and then the submission of re-engineering tasks (tickets) with sufficient specification of what the remediation is.(Ozkaya, Nord, and Kruchten 2012) (Ilkiewicz and Letouzey 2012) (Ciolkowski, Lenarduzzi, and Martini 2021).
+The result of the analysis should be a consolidation and prioritization of the TD issues, and then the submission of re-engineering tasks (tickets) with sufficient specification of what the remediation is (Ozkaya, Nord, and Kruchten 2012) (Ilkiewicz and Letouzey 2012) (Ciolkowski, Lenarduzzi, and Martini 2021).

 Ideally, we should monitor the progress of the elimination of TD as